South Carolina Law Enforcement Division: Organization

+Criminal Justice Information Services

 SLED's Criminal Justice Information Services (CJIS) is the hub of law enforcement information for the state.
 Databases of fingerprints, criminal records, sex offenders and investigative matters are linked to other states through connections with the FBI's National Crime Information Center.

 SLED CJIS publishes Crime in South Carolina on an annual basis in order to provide crime statistics to the public and policy makers.

 SLED CJIS also assists citizens who need background checks conducted for employment, adoption, and other reasons.
 The history of CJIS dates back to the 1930s, when the South Carolina Highway Patrol established the first state level Identification Bureau under the leadership of Wallace Leo Jenkins.

+Investigative Services

 Agents assigned to Investigative Services work cases involving all types of offenses, including crimes of violence, computer crimes, vehicle theft, child fatalities, and crimes against vulnerable adults.

 SLED Agents also investigate officer-involved shootings, public corruption, insurance fraud, as well as narcotics and alcoholic beverage violations.

+Forensic Services

 SLED's Forensic Laboratory processes and analyzes physical evidence in support of criminal investigations.
 Units within the lab specialize in DNA, toxicology, drug identification, latent fingerprints, questioned documents, firearms, and trace evidence.
 Agents assigned to the lab process crime scenes throughout the state to document and collect evidence.

+Counter-terrorism/Tactical Services

 Counterterrorism and Tactical Services includes units that specialize in explosive devices, arson, and Special Weapons and Tactics (SWAT).
 SLED also maintains a kennel of tracking bloodhounds, helicopters, and a fleet of specialized response vehicles.

+Regulatory Services

 Regulatory Services serves as a licensing bureau for security guards, private investigators, and citizens with concealed weapons permits.
 The Alcohol Licensing Unit works in conjunction with the S.C.
 Department of Revenue Alcohol Beverage Licensing Department in the processing of certain types of alcohol license applications for the state of South Carolina.
 SLED Regulatory also oversees Governor appointed State Constables per SC Statute 23-1-60 for training, policies and procedures and receives quarterly reports of their actions taken as law enforcement officers.